-BLUE CRAB fishing is very good.
-Many of the large Jimmies (male crabs) are now available in the lower reaches of rivers (North Cove).
+BLUE CRAB fishing is good.
 Incoming tide has produced better crab fishing...as the crabs migrate into the shallow water to feed.
 Remember...all egg bearing females must be released without avoidable injury.

 Minimum carapace length is 5 inches for a hard shell crab.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style Crab traps are prohibited and it's illegal to snag blue crabs.
 Chicken with the skin on it (along with a long handle net) is the preferred method to capture these tasty crabs.
 Blue Crab Fact Sheet